backupbrew/switchbrew/Creport.md

 After it has fetched all events, if it didn't encounter `USER_BREAK` it constructs an error report:

-  - Field10: (String) Error-code string formatted with ["%04d-%04d"](Error%20codes.md "wikilink").
+  - Field10 "ErrorCode": (String) Error-code string formatted with ["%04d-%04d"](Error%20codes.md "wikilink").
-  - Field115: (String) Title-id snprintf'ed as "%08llx".
+  - Field115 "ProgramId": (String) Title-id snprintf'ed as "%08llx".
-  - Field116: (Bool) 0.
+  - Field116 "AbortFlag": (Bool) 0.

 It does \*not\* add the event buffer to the report if title-id is any of the following(swkbd and all